 Talk to your academic advisor(s), student employment office, financial aid office, and/or your other student organizations (e.g. Psi Chi, sorority/fraternity, etc).
 Harvard Students should apply via the Harvard College Research Program.
 Read the information here (http://www.seo.harvard.edu/icb/icb.do?keyword=k80947&tabgroupid=icb.tabgroup131543) and submit your research proposal to Dr. Carey or Dr. Snedeker by 2/1 to ask for a recommendation.

-The deadline for international students is 12:00 Noon (EST) January 1st, 2019; and for U.S. students is 12:00 noon (EST) March 1, 2019.
-Please note that the international deadline is ONLY for those who will need a visa sponsored by Harvard.
-International students attending US universities should apply by the March 1st deadline.
-After the applicable deadline, we will contact you as soon as possible.
+The application deadline is 12:00 noon (EST) March 1, 2019.
+After the deadline, we will contact you as soon as possible.
 Thank you for your patience!

 Applications should be submitted here.
 If you have trouble loading, please refresh the page and/or try copying and pasting the URL http://form.jotform.com/form/13241716183 to a different browser.